htcondor/htmap/docs/source/dependencies.rst

 .. py:currentmodule:: htmap

-Dependency management for Python programs is a thorny issue.
+Dependency management for Python programs is a thorny issue in general, and running code on computers that you don't own is even thornier.
-HTMap provides several methods for ensuring that your dependencies are available for your map components.
+HTMap provides several methods for ensuring that the software that your code depends on are available for your map components.
+This could include other Python packages like ``numpy`` or ``tensorflow``, or external software like ``gcc``.

+There are two halves of the dependency management game.
+The first is on "your" computer, which we call **submit-side**.
+This could be your laptop running a personal HTCondor, or an HTCondor submit node that you ``ssh`` to, or whatever other way you to access an HTCondor pool.
+The other side is **execute-side**, which isn't really a single place: it's all of the execute nodes in the pool that your might map components might be run.

+Submit-side dependency management can be handled using standard Python package management tools.
+We recommend using ``miniconda`` as your package manager (https://docs.conda.io/en/latest/miniconda.html).

-HTMap requires that the execute location can execute a Python script using a Python install that has the module ``cloudpickle`` installed.
+HTMap itself requires that execute-side can run a Python script using a Python install that has the module ``cloudpickle`` installed, which it locates using the shebang ``#!/usr/bin/env python3``.
+That Python installation also needs whatever other packages your code needs to run.
+For example, if you ``import numpy`` in your code, you need to have ``numpy`` installed execute-side.

+As mentioned above, HTMap provides several "delivery methods" for getting that Python install to the execute location.
 The built-in delivery methods are

 * ``docker`` - runs in a user-supplied Docker container.